karma4u101/FoBo/Font-Awesome/README.md

 Integration into your project
 -------------------------------

-This module is used by the FoBo module to via [FoBo](http://fortawesome.github.com/FoBo/) provide [Font Awesome](http://fortawesome.github.com/Font-Awesome/).
+This module is used by the FoBo module to, via [FoBo](http://fortawesome.github.com/FoBo/) provide [Font Awesome](http://fortawesome.github.com/Font-Awesome/).
 However the module can be used separatly, the following describes how to use it as a separate module (without the use of the [FoBo](http://fortawesome.github.com/FoBo/)).

 ### Dependancy